 - Intergovernmental Relations

 - Public Safety

 Real World Applications

 As a law firm dedicated to the practice of public agency law, we have developed expertise representing various cities, counties and special districts in California.
 The firm's Local Government Practice Group is comprised of attorneys who have served in county counsel, city attorney and general counsel capacities for many years, gathering a wealth of knowledge and understanding of client needs.
-Our attorneys currently serve as City Attorneys for the Cities of Lemoore, Reedley, Mission Viejo, Parlier, Fowler, Clovis, and Greenfield and as general counsel for many kinds of special districts.
+Our attorneys currently serve as City Attorneys for the cities of Chowchilla, Clovis, Firebaugh, Fowler, Greenfield, Lemoore, Mission Viejo, and Reedley, as County Counsel for Madera County, and as general counsel for many kinds of special districts.

 - Annexation/detachment and modification of service boundaries

 - Approval and review of loan documents and lease agreements

 - Bargaining and Labor Negotiations

 - Brown Act/Public Records Act issues

 - California Environmental Quality Act (CEQA), DTSC compliance